10/31/2024

 Howard Letnick

 Thank you, Jason.
-Good morning and welcome to our third quarter 2024 conference call.
-With me today is Sean Windyant, our Chief Operating Officer, and Jason Huff, our Chief Financial Officer.
-We delivered record third quarter revenues of $561 million, up 16 percent compared to last year.
+Good morning, and welcome to our third quarter 2024 conference call.
+With me today is Shawn Windyatt, our Chief Operating Officer, and Jason Huff, our Chief Financial Officer.
+We delivered record third quarter revenues of $561 million, up 16% compared to last year.
 Our strong performance reflected growth across every asset class and region.
-We drove our pre-tax adjusted earnings up more than 24 percent.
-Earlier this month, we agreed to acquire OTC Global Holdings, the largest independent energy commodities broker, and we closed our acquisition of Sage Energy Partners.
+We drove our pre-tax adjusted earnings up more than 24%.
+Earlier this month, we agreed to Cryer OTC Global Holdings, the largest independent energy and commodities broker, and we closed our acquisition of Sage Energy Partners.
 We expect both transactions to be immediately accreted, and together we'll add more than $450 million in annual revenues.
 FMX continues to outperform its peers, generating record volumes across our U.S. Treasury and FX platforms.
-FMX Futures Exchange, which launched September 23rd, provides clients with much needed innovation, superior pricing, and dramatically improved capital efficiencies.
-We expect to connect an additional five to ten of the largest FCMs over the next couple of quarters.
+FMX Futures Exchange, which launched September 23rd, provides clients with much-needed innovation, superior pricing, and dramatically improved capital efficiencies.
+We expect to connect an additional 5 to 10 of the largest FCMs over the next couple of quarters.
 With that, I'll turn the call over to Sean.

 speaker